hobbeskocha/netflix-retention/README.md

 - age
 - preferred device type

-Since the data is synthetic, it is already clean, not requiring any additional preprocessing before analysis.
+Since the data is synthetic, it is already very clean, requiring minimal preprocessing before analysis.
 This allows us to jump directly into deriving insights from the dataset.

 ## Pre-processing